anijitsahu/react-app-simple-carousel-app/README.md

 ## Features
-- This is just a basic Hello World program
+- This is just a Simple Carousel program
+- Next image can be seen by clicking `>` button
+- Previous image can be seen clicking `<` button

 ## Installation

-1. Clone the repository using `git clone https://github.com/anijitsahu/react-app-simple-hello-world.git` from `Git Bash / Command Prompt`
+1. Clone the repository using `git clone https://github.com/anijitsahu/react-app-simple-carousel-app.git` from `Git Bash / Command Prompt`
-2. Navigate inside the directory by `cd react-app-simple-hello-world`
+2. Navigate inside the directory by `cd react-app-simple-carousel-app`
 3. Install all the necessary dependecies by using `npm install` (optional)
 4. Navigate to the directory `dist`
 5. Open `index.html` page in a web browser